Skip to content

 File Types

-The Proto-Assembly Language uses the .pasm file extension for source files.
-These files contain the source code for a program written in the Proto-Assembly Language.
+Proto-Assembly Language uses the .pasm file extension for source files.
+These files contain the source code for a program written in Proto-Assembly Language.
 Inside the .pasm file, you can write regions, operations, instructions, as well as constraints that define the behavior of the program.
 The file is structured in a way that allows for hierarchical organization of the code, making it easier to read and maintain.

 The output of the scheduling and synchronization process is a human-readable assembly language file with .asm as suffix and a binary file (currently it's in text format for debugging purpose) with .bin as suffix.
 See the following figure: